azamsharp/azamsharp.github.io/_posts/2012-12-16-thoughts-on-testing-part-1.md

 }
 ```

-The test above is definitely longer than the predecessors discussed in the earlier section but the main reason is that it is a complete test and covers a particular behavior.
+The test above is definitely longer than the previous tests discussed in the earlier section but the main reason is that it is a complete end to end test and covers a particular behavior.

 >> One common complaint about end to end testing is that they are slow.
-This is a valid point.
-The main reason that end to end tests are slow is because they test all the layers of the application.
+This is a valid point but the main reason that end to end tests are slow is because they test all the layers of the application.
 This means, launching the application, simulate the events and validating the output.
 In some cases, this may also include setting up data migration and rolling back changes after each test.

 ## Fitnese, Cucumber Oh My!

 ## Stop testing your view models and controllers

 ## Code Coverage

+Code coverage is a metric that checks what branches of your code is covered under tests.

 ## The Ideal test